Which Witch? (board game)

+Overview

 In each turn, each player rolls a single die to determine movement distance along a tiled track through the rooms.
 Several tiles are "danger" squares because they are in the path of the game's "whammy ball", a steel ball dropped into the central chimney that falls randomly into one of the rooms.
 The end of the track in the Bat's Ballroom is the "Charmed Circle".
 The player to reach the Charmed Circle first wins the game.

 After rolling the die, a player draws a card from a deck.
 Each card is imprinted with one of three witches: Ghoulish Gertie, Wanda The Wicked and Glenda The Good.
 Drawing a Ghoulish Gertie card instructs player to drop the whammy ball into the chimney; if any player's token is knocked off the track by the ball, it must be returned to the start square for that room.
 Drawing the Wanda the Wicked card requires that the player's token be replaced with a mouse; a mouse cannot move from its current tile until the same player draws a Glenda The Good card, which allows the player to reclaim the original child token.

 A version of the game was released as a tie-in to the animated television series, The Real Ghostbusters, with identical play mechanics but Ghostbusters characters and cards.
 Which Witch? was sold as Haunted House by Denys Fisher and later as Ghost Castle in the UK.